shashiongithub/Split-and-Rephrase/README.md

 If more than one reference sentence, it generates multiple reference files in "evaluation-directories."

-Use multi-bleu.perl to estimate BLEU scores.
+Finally use multi-bleu.perl to estimate BLEU scores.